SebLKMa/CodingForFun/cppEchoServer/readme.txt

+ This project is built using Eclipse C/C++ Development Tool (in particular MSYS64, MinGW GCC)

 	NOTE:
 	remove the prefix "lib" if your DLL name starts with lib... the location of DLL has to be in your runtime search PATH